This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Chronic respiratory failure (CRF) is a long-term condition that happens when your lungs cannot get enough oxygen into your blood.
-Your heart, brain, and other organs depend on the oxygen to work properly.
 CRF can also happen when your lungs cannot get the carbon dioxide out of your blood.
 A buildup of carbon dioxide in your blood can cause damage to your organs.
 The decrease in oxygen and the buildup of carbon dioxide can happen at the same time.
-CRF happens may develop over a period of days or years.
+CRF may develop over a period of days to years.

-- You are having more trouble catching your breath (you cannot speak in full sentences).
+- You are having more trouble catching your breath.

 - You have questions or concerns about your condition or care.